diksh735/Phizzo/README.md

 # PhizFind
-Desktop Application for Face Recognition using Socket Programming
+Desktop Application for Face Recognition and Filter Application using Socket Programming